 Image Source: cruiseadvice.com

 MSC Cruises, one of the world’s largest privately-owned cruise line, recently unveiled its fleet-wide digital innovation program at ITB Berlin, a popular travel industry trade show.
-The company worked with tech and behavioral science experts at Deloitte Digital, Hewlett Packard and Samsung to develop a new cruise program, MSC for Me, which leverages VR content, wearables, and beacons to deliver a connected, personalizable, and holistic guest experience.
+The company worked with tech and behavioural science experts at Deloitte Digital, Hewlett Packard and Samsung to develop a new cruise program, MSC for Me, which leverages VR content, wearables, and beacons to deliver a connected, personalizable, and holistic guest experience.

-As a part of this campaign, each guest, once on-board, will be given a connected bracelet that will in turn allow them quick access to the ship’s services and will activate geo-located suggestions through 3,050 beacons that have been deployed throughout the ship.
+As a part of this campaign, each guest, once onboard, will be given a connected bracelet that will, in turn, allow them quick access to the ship’s services and will activate geo-located suggestions through 3,050 beacons that have been deployed throughout the ship.
 Other key features of this new program include:

 (i) a digital way finder that offers passengers advice on how to find their way around a 1,000-foot long ship